 On 27 May 2020, the Group announced that it has further amended its existing facilities agreement (the "Facilities Agreement") with Inflection Management Corporation Limited ("Inflection"), a major shareholder of the Company, and Unifirm Limited ("Unifirm"), an affiliate of A.B.
 Aterra Resources Ltd. ("Aterra"), also a major shareholder of the Company.
 The amendments to the Facilities Agreement (the "Facilities Agreement Amendments"): (i) reduce the interest payable on all funds drawn under the Facilities Agreement from 9% to 7% per annum; and (ii) extend the first interest period under the Facilities Agreement and revise the interest capitalization date to 1 April 2020.
-The Facilities Agreement Amendments on 27 May 2020.
+The Facilities Agreement Amendment was approved by the TSX.
+The Group filed a material change report in respect of the Facilities Agreement Amendments on 27 May 2020.